-- Safety behaviors may decrease anxiety in the short term, but keep stress and hypervigilance going in the long term. - For example, if you hear a noise and you feel nervous, getting out of bed to check and finding out that nothing is wrong makes you feel better immediately.
-However, you will keep checking on every noise you hear while you are in bed, because you are sending a

-- message to your brain that unless you get out of bed to check on the noise, you and your family are not safe. - Until you start to resist checking, you will not get to see that you would be safe even if you do not get out of bed.
+- Remember that safety behaviors may decrease anxiety in the short term, but in the long term, they maintain stress and hypervigilance. - For example, if you hear a noise and you feel nervous, getting out of bed to check and finding out that nothing is wrong makes you feel better immediately.
+However, you will keep checking on every noise you hear while you are in bed, because you are sending a message to your brain that unless you get out of bed to check on the noise, you and your family are not safe. - Until you start to resist checking, you will not get to see that you would be safe even if you do not get out of bed.
 Over time, the urge to check will decrease if you do not check every noise.

-Reducing Safety Behaviors
+Working toward Reducing Safety Behaviors

 - It is fine to check your doors and windows once before going to sleep.
-Then, find a space in your home where you will go to relax if you wake up.
+Then, identify a space in your home where you will go to relax if you wake up.
 Choose a place that does not include anything you can check (e.g., windows, doors, cameras), and gather anything you will need for relaxation (book, music, etc.).
 Follow the guidelines of returning to bed only when sleepy. - If you feel the urge to check, remind yourself that it is better in the long run not to check.
 Examine the evidence for and against your thought.
 What is the evidence that something is wrong?
 What is the evidence that nothing is wrong?
 Use the answers to these questions to develop a more balanced and perhaps more accurate thought.
-Then, do a relaxing activity such as reading, deep breathing, listening to calming music, or prayer. - It can help to have a physical reminder to show that you have checked.
-Put a note by the bed or doorframe or have an object with two different colors that you can turn over once you have checked.
-Then, if the urge to check comes back during the night, you will have a physical reminder that you have already checked. - You may feel more anxiety when you do not checkat first.
-The more that you keep yourself from checking, the faster the urge to check will decrease. - If you are in bed thinking about not checking, get out of bed and go to the relaxation spot that does not have things you can check.
+Then, do a relaxing activity such as reading, deep breathing, listening to calming music, or prayer. - It can also be helpful to have a physical reminder that you have already checked.
+For example, put a note by the bed or doorframe or have an object with two different colors that you can turn over once you have checked.
+Then, if the urge to check comes back during the night, you will have a physical reminder that you have already checked. - Initially, you may feel more anxiety when you do not check.
+However, the more consistently that you keep yourself from checking, the faster the urge to check will decrease. - If you find you are lying in bed ruminating about not checking, get out of bed and go to the area you previously identified to relax that does not have things you can check.
 Return to bed when you feel sleepy.